Radiation therapy for brain cancer

 Depending on your radiation dose, site and other factors, radiation therapy for brain cancer may cause certain side effects.
 Fatigue, hair loss, skin irritation and edema (brain swelling) are common side effects of radiation for brain tumors.
 Sometimes, individuals develop a blood clot in the leg, causing swelling of the foot, ankle or calf.

-As you receive brain cancer radiation therapy, your care team will work with you to proactively manage any side effects.
+As you receive brain cancer radiation therapy, your care team will work with you to manage side effects.
 For example, we may prescribe steroids to help reduce swelling, or blood thinners to dissolve blood clots and prevent them from traveling into the lungs.